nhsuk/simple-conditions-prototypes/views/constipation/main-content-before.md

 Faecal impaction may be treated with:

--stronger laxatives - prescribed by your GP
+- stronger laxatives - prescribed by your GP
--a suppository - medicine you place in your bottom
+- a suppository - medicine you place in your bottom
--a mini enema - where fluid is passed through your bottom, into your bowel -a doctor removing some of the poo
+- a mini enema - where fluid is passed through your bottom, into your bowel
+- a doctor removing some of the poo